 Our tests will become more hermetic, deterministic, and performant.
 The added flexibility will allow us to manufacture more test scenarios, making the code we’re testing more robust.

-One way to achieve this is to have HeadCommit
+One way to achieve this is to have HeadCommit invoke a program controlled by

 the test.